 - A bite from an attack by a dog or other animal

 Many other types of accidents can lead to personal injuries that make it difficult for you to return to work to support yourself and your family.
-Discuss the circumstances of the accident or incident that led to your injuries with a lawyer.
+Discuss the circumstances of the accident or incident that led to your injuries with a personal injury lawyer.

 The Right Lawyer Will Explain the Difference Between Medical Malpractice and Personal Injury